FredZCY/chenyuzhang.github.io/_pages/about.md

 <p>&#9786; Effective communicator, translating technical concepts for non-technical stakeholders to ensure seamless comprehension and collaboration.</p>
 <p>&#9786; Committed to continuous learning and staying up-to-date with the latest advancements in data science such as LLMs.</p>

-I find it exhilarating to parse through the data tangle and endow it with value, and I am eager to uncover the hidden insights that lie beneath the surface of raw data troves generated every single day.
+<i>"I find it exhilarating to parse through the data tangle and endow it with value, and I am eager to uncover the hidden insights that lie beneath the surface of raw data troves generated every single day."<i>

-Link to your favorite [subreddit](http://reddit.com).

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.